-Tennis is a very well-known sport.
-Everyone can play tennis from beginners to the pros.
-Tennis players can be grouped into two broad categories based on their to hit the ball more and higher than a forehand or backhand.
-Tennis players are often unable to hit forehands due a lack of knowledge about how to properly engage their muscles and what to do to hit forehands that are strong.
-Likewise, tennis players also struggle with backhands due to the fact that they do not know enough about how to position themselves to hit a great backhand down the court.
-These two areas are vital to the game and need to be addressed.
+Tennis is one of the most popular sports played in the world.
+Everyone can play tennis from beginners to professionals.
+There are two major categories of tennis players.
+They can be classified based on their ability to hit the ball more than a forehand or backhand.
+Most often, tennis players struggle with hitting forehands because they do not know how to use the right muscles for their forehands and in what order to hit strong forehands.
+Also, tennis players struggle with backhands due to the fact that they do not know enough about the proper way to properly position themselves for a perfect backhand on the court.
+These two areas are vital to the sport and must be addressed.

-A successful tennis swing is dependent on your grip.
-Many beginners make the mistake of holding the racket too tightly or too loosely, and end up either hitting the ball too far or making an incorrect contact or even having the racket fall off while they swing at the ball.
-The best way to hit the ball correctly is to hold the racket in the proper position.
+The grip is the most important aspect of an effective tennis swing.
+Many beginners make the mistake of holding the racket in a way that is too loose or tight and then miss the ball and making poor contact or having their racket slip when they hit the ball.
+The best method to hit the ball correctly is to hold the racket correctly in the right position.

-Another important thing to keep in mind is that your forehand swing should start out straight and then curve toward the top of your body when you get to the top of your follow-through.
-This is referred to as a high arc or cut shot.
-A hook with a low angle will have a natural wrist hinge and wrist extension.
+Another thing to keep in mind is that your forehand’s path should be straight.
+When you reach the top end of your follow-through, your forehand’s path should be curved towards your top.
+This is called cut shots or high arc.
+A low arc or hook starts with a more natural wrist hinge and wrist extension.
 These factors will determine what kind of shots you should be practicing.
-If you are working on the bank shot technique the forehand swing is likely to curve towards the top as you get closer to the ball.
+If you are working on the bank shot technique, your forehand swing course will naturally curve towards the top as you get closer to the ball.

-Remember to always swing with your shoulders squared with the ball.
-This will ensure that your shoulders remain in constant contact with the ball which allows your arms to move freely.
-When you move your arms, your shoulders should not be able to leave the socket of your racquet.
-If this happens, it could be extremely difficult to catch the ball.
+Keep your shoulders in line with the ball when you swing.
+This will ensure that your shoulders are in constant contact with the ball which allows your arms to move freely.
+When you move your arms, your shoulders should not be able to leave the racquet’s socket.
+This can make it extremely difficult to catch the ball when this happens.